 We offer a diverse range of GCSE subjects and have a track record of strong performance in the highly academic subjects of English Language, English Literature, Mathematics, Biology, Chemistry, Physics, Computer Science, Geography, History, Business, Spanish, German, French, Latin, Art, Music and Physical Education.

-Our GCSE offering requires the selection of nine subjects, which must include Maths, English Language and English Literature.
-We do provide flexibility and cater to different levels of ability and talent; for example, some students may decide to take early entry GCSE Mathematics (in Year 10) – providing the opportunity to study Further Mathematics in Year 11), in preparation for study at A-levels.
+Our GCSE offering requires the selection of nine subjects, which must include Maths, English Language, and English Literature.
+We provide flexibility and cater to different levels of ability and talent; for example, some students may decide to take early entry GCSE first language or Mathematics (in Year 10) – providing the opportunity to study Further Mathematics in Year 11), in preparation for study at A-levels and beyond.

 Examination Board: AQA